akhils7404/8-Week-SQL-Challenges/Pizza Runner/README.md

 ## 🧹 Data Cleaning and Transformation

-Table: **customer_orders**
+**Table: customer_orders**

 Looking at the `customer_orders` table we can see that there are some changes that need to be done.
-- the column `exclusions` have blank values or contains 'null' in the form of string entered in them.
+- the column `exclusions` have blank values or contains 'null' (in string form) entered in them.
-- the column `extras` also have blank values or contains 'null' in the form of string entered in them.
+- the column `extras` also have blank values or contains 'null' (in string form) entered in them.

 ![image](https://github.com/user-attachments/assets/c8c0ccc8-2a1e-484e-861b-2aa47bbe4f30)